-There’re thousands of miles of coastland offering pristine beaches, clear cool waters and rugged coastlines, so a day trip to some of the best beaches in New Zealand are not far away.
-So how do I choose which is the best beach to visit.
+There’re thousands of miles of coastland offering pristine beaches, clear cool waters and rugged shorelines, so a day trip to some of the best beaches in New Zealand are not far away.

 Table of Contents